MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/snippets.md

 ---
 title: Run snippets of JavaScript on any webpage
-description: Snippets are small scripts that you may author and run within the Sources tool of Microsoft Edge DevTools.
-You may access and run resources from any webpage.
+description: Snippets are small scripts that you can author and run within the Sources tool of Microsoft Edge DevTools.
+You can access and run resources from any webpage.
 When you run a Snippet, it runs from the context of the currently open webpage.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual